brandongell/TheDonald/README.md

-#TheDonald
+# TheDonald

-*This project exists to bash The Donald.
-ONLY TO BE SHARED WITH #KYLE
+* This project exists to bash The Donald